eclecticc/ParametricCase/README.md

 use the example stl files directly.

 ## Parameters to edit
-You'll need to choose the power supply type (psu_type of "sfx", "sfx-l", or "flexatx), the CPU heatsink (heatsink_type of "aio", "noctua_nh_l12s", "noctua_nh_u9s", "cryorig_c7", or create your own), and probably measure your GPU if you don't happen to own the Zotac 1080 Mini like I do.
+In mini-itx.scad, you'll need to choose the power supply type (psu_type of "sfx", "sfx-l", or "flexatx), the CPU heatsink (heatsink_type of "aio", "noctua_nh_l12s", "noctua_nh_u9s", "cryorig_c7", or create your own), and probably measure your GPU if you don't happen to own the Zotac 1080 Mini like I do.